White County, Arkansas: Government

+The current Judge is Lisa Brown, who succeeded Lincoln in January 2025.
 In 1988, White County elected virtually an entire slate of Republicans to county offices.
-Though such Republican sweeps had frequently occurred in northern and northwestern Arkansas, White County was the first in the Little Rock area to turn to Republican as the party steadily made inroads toward a two-party system.
+Though such Republican sweeps had frequently occurred in northern and northwestern Arkansas, White County was the first in the Little Rock area to turn to Republicans as the party steadily made inroads toward a two-party system.